yclanlan/React-Marlin-Goetz-store/README.md

 The clone has been deployed on Firebase hosting. <br/><br/>

-## Acknowledgements
-This project was built as a learning exercise and was inspired by MalinGoetz.
-Special thanks to the developers @CleverProgrammers

 To get started, follow these steps to set up your testing account: